Department of Primatology

 Evolutionary histories of primate populations

+How can data from apes provide comparative insights into human evolution?
 When did different populations of widespread primates, such as eastern and western gorillas, become separate and was this a gradual or sudden process?
+How and why do genetic diversity estimates differ between populations or species?

 Censusing and tracking